 The total value stream costs now amount to 82,755.71 m.u.
 It is clearly noticeable that, above all, material costs increase by 14,625 m.u.
 This rise in material costs is a consequence of the increased production volume from 1,000 units to 2,125 units.
 Labor costs increase by 10,000 m.u., and the consequence is the hiring of 4 workers (one additional worker for each Sawdust production workstation and 1 worker in the Drying 2 workstation).
-Due to the introduction of another production line, machine costs in the Sawdust production 2 workstation increase by 1,200 m.u.
-Other costs increase by almost 2,158.49 m.u. due to the rise in the volume of production, the increase in the productive performance time, as well as the hiring of additional workers.
+Due to the introduction of another production line, machine costs increase by almost 2,158.49 m.u. due to the rise in the volume of production, the increase in the productive performance time, as well as the hiring of additional workers.